Burgess-like subconvexity for $\mathrm{GL}_1$: Introduction

-In this paper we obtain hybrid subconvex bounds of Burgess type for $\GL_1$ $L$-functions over general number fields.
-The first qualitative result of that type was obtained by Michel and Venkatesh \cite[Theorem 5.1 \& Section 5.1.7]{MV10} with an unspecified subconvex exponent.
-We prove \begin{theorem} Let $\chi$ be a Hecke character of $\F$ with analytic conductor $\Cond(\chi)$.
+In the work of Michel \& Venkatesh \cite[Theorem 5.1 \& Section 5.1.7]{MV10}, a subconvex bound for Hecke characters $\chi$ was obtained with the subconvex exponent unspecified.
+We shall modify their approach and obtain a hybrid subconvex bound of Burgess-type for $L$-functions associated with Hecke characters over general number fields. \begin{theorem} Let $\chi$ be a Hecke character of $\F$ with analytic conductor $\Cond(\chi)$.
 We have